 - How to Soak, De-gas, and Make Beans from Scratch

-Snacks can be a huge hang up for families trying to eat healthier food.
+Snacks can be a huge hang-up for families trying to eat healthier food.
 But in all honesty, snacks are just food in between meals!
-I suggest going for whole or cut up fruits and veggies as the first choice.
-After that, make snacks from scratch to save money.
-Prepackaged “snacks” at the grocery store are costly and not healthy!
+I suggest going for whole or cut-up fruits and veggies as the first choice.
+After that, make homemade versions of your favorite snacks to save on food.
+Prepackaged “snacks” at the grocery store are costly and not as nourishing!

 I won’t lie.
-Saving money on real food will mean you’re spending more time in the kitchen.
+Buying real food is a great way to save on food, but that also means spending more time in the kitchen.
 Use that time wisely and let your appliances work for you.
-Between the stand mixer, blender, Instant Pot and slow cooker, I’ve got something running in my kitchen all the time!
+Between the stand mixer, blender, Instant Pot, and slow cooker, I’ve got something running in my kitchen all the time!
+Luckily, my favorite appliances can serve a variety of purposes in my kitchen.

 - 30+ Ways to Use a Stand Mixer